Mario Golf (Nintendo 64)

 The intro differs slightly between the Japanese and international releases, namely the transition to the title screen.

 The most noticeable difference is, in the Japanese version, Mario and Wario will simply say "Mario Golf 64!" followed by Wario saying "You're gonna love it".
 In the international release, Mario and Wario will say "Welcome to Mario Golf!" after which Wario will comment with "Eh, should've been called Wario Golf.
 You're gonna love it".
 There are also some additional sound effects in the Japanese version's transition.

 The Japanese version uses a different logo, and the text below it reads "Push Start" rather than "Press Start".

 The international character select screens were modified to include Metal Mario, who is not present in the Japanese version.
 Also, the characters in the European version were reordered.
-There was a special Japanese cartridge made for a tournament hosted by Famitsu that was given as a prize to the winner.
-The cartridge contained a playable version of Metal Mario.

 The Japanese version is missing the power indicator (leftmost gray bar) in the Power Meter.
 It was added in the US and European versions.
 The wind display was slightly moved to the left in the international versions and its font was changed to a more noticeable one.

 The European version uses a different song for the intro cutscene.
 Strangely enough, the original song is still present on the cartridge, making it unused.

 In the North American and Japanese versions, highlight Clubhouse in the main menu, hold L+R or Z+R and press A to add a Code Entry option to the clubhouse menu.
 The code entry screen was used to access official Nintendo sanctioned tournaments, at the end of which passwords would be given to be entered on Nintendo's website to submit your scores to the leaderboard.
 This feature does not exist in the European version.

 - The Japanese version doesn't display the Nintendo 64 logo during the intro sequence.